atm this page has the most useful info, more is coming

 this will be the most important choice you’ll make

-there are only 3 valid players left on the market: broadcom, microchip & atto.
+there are only 3 valid players left in the market: broadcom, microchip & atto.

-• their older products can are sold under the “lsi” or “avago” brand name
+• their older products are sold under the “lsi” or “avago” brand name

-• almost all hba’s and raid controller from vendors like hp, dell, ibm, lenovo, etc… are actually broadcom devices.
+• a lot of hbas and raid controllers from vendors like hpe, dell, ibm, lenovo, etc… are actually broadcom devices.

 • also known as microsemi, adaptec & pmc-sierra

-• market share tiny compared to broadcom but they’re trying to make a comeback
+• smaller market share compared to broadcom but they’re trying to make a comeback

-• you do not want a raid controller, even if it’s running in jbod mode.
+• you do not want a raid controller, even if it’s running in jbod or passthrough mode.

-there might be some non obvious limitations for certain devices. they are mentioned in the manuals, which i recommend reading. at this stage in your journey they might not stand out, so here is the list of caveats i’ve found.
+there might be some non obvious limitations for certain devices. they are mentioned in the manuals, which i recommend reading. at this stage in your journey they might not stand out, so here is the list of caveats i’ve run into till now.

 current advise: broadcom 9500 series